ravendb/docs/version_3/docs/client-api/listeners/what-are-conflict-listeners-and-how-to-work-with-them.markdown

-# Listeners : What are conflict listeners and how to work with them?
+# Client API : What are conflict listeners and how to work with them?

 TODO